Edward Michael Ennin: Early life and education

 Ennin was born on 16 May 1970 in Old Edubiase in the Ashanti region.
 He obtained his Diploma in Data Processing from the Kwame Nkrumah University of Science and Technology.
 He obtained the diploma in 1997 from the university.
-He also obtained a EMGL degree from Ghana Institute of Management and Public Administration.
+He also obtained an EMGL degree from Ghana Institute of Management and Public Administration.
 He obtained the degree in 2008.

 Career

 Ennin is an Insurance broker and programmer.
 He is a banker and an economist as well.
 He was the Ashanti Regional Representative of All Risk Consultancy Limited.

 Politics

 Ennin is a member of the New Patriotic Party.
 He served as a member of the Fifth, Sixth and Seventh Parliament of the Fourth Republic of Ghana.
 He was sworn in after defeating his opposition by obtaining 59.08% of the total valid votes cast.
 He is part of the committee on Government Assurances, Mines and Energy.
 He has been a Member of Parliament from January 2005 to date.